 Dr. Shepherd: Yes.
 While Gibbs and his dad also aren't on the best terms, they are bluntly honest.
 Tony Sr. and Tony Jr. thrive (or flounder) with jokes and awkwardness.
 Perfect.

 The Barnacle: He was great.
 I totally believed he was Tony's dad.
 Fun fact #1: Michael Weatherly played a younger Wagner in the 2004 movie The Mystery of Natalie Wood.
-Fun fact #2: Weatherly's own wealthy family disapproved of his career choice.
+Fun fact #2: Weatherly's own wealthy family disapproved of his career choice.3.
+Did Tony do the right thing bailing out his dad?

 The Barnacle: Yes.
 He's a good, honest guy at heart, younger Tony, and watching his dad be publicly humiliated isn't in his blood, despite the good game he (always) talks.